UK IT Channel News | IT Channel Oxygen

 Yes and no. We understand all (or nearly all) staff at the main UK businesses are at risk.

-In other words, it is the core UK business that’s seen as the problem child.
+In other words, it is the core UK brand that’s seen as the unsustainable business (at least after the recent issues).

 3. Can it emerge a stronger business?